 The Australian regulations governing the storage and transportation of new and used lead acid batteries are very similar.
-The main difference being the hazardous waste regulations that apply to used lead acid batteries and don’t apply to new batteries.
-There are also some differences in regulations from one state to another, however increasingly many of the regulations are being harmonised nationally.
+The main difference being the hazardous waste regulations that apply to used lead acid batteries don’t apply to new batteries.
+There are also some variations in State regulations, however increasingly many of the regulations are being harmonised nationally.
 The most notable exception to this is the lead acid battery regulations for Western Australia.

-Below is an overview of the Australian lead acid battery regulations for both new and used or waste lead acid batteries, with state variations noted.
+Below is an overview of the Australian lead acid battery regulations for both new and used / waste lead acid batteries, with state variations noted.

 1. Work Health & Safety (WHS) Regulations or something similarly named depending on your state.
 For all states, except Western Australia, these regulations are based on Worksafe Australia’s WHS Model Laws and Regulations.
 Your state based WHS regulations will include the following significant chapters that concern the storage and handling of new & used lead acid batteries;

 - “Hazardous Work” and the sub section “Hazardous Manual Tasks” – This is relevant because batteries are heavy and often exceed the recommended lifting weight of 15kg.

 - “Hazardous Chemicals” – wet lead acid batteries contain hazardous electrolytes / acids and are classified under the Global Harmonisation System (GHS) as a hazardous chemical.
 The GHS has been incorporated into WorkSafe Australian Model WHS laws.

 - “General Workplace Management” and the sub section “Hazardous Atmospheres” – Lead acid batteries, particularly new batteries are a potential ignition source, so appropriate steps must be taken to eliminate this risk.